-Thrive Montgomery 2050 encourages "the production of more housing to better match supply with demand."
-This area has a strong rental market and continues to experience demand for housing.
+Thrive Montgomery 2050 encourages "the production of more housing to better match supply with demand."3 This area has a strong rental market and continues to experience demand for housing.
 Rental housing vacancy rates are below the county average and rents are above average.
 This Plan seeks to increase the number of housing units available by integrating housing with life science and medical uses.
 Encouraging mixed-use, infill development expands the land available for housing and supports Montgomery County's economic competitiveness by providing housing for a growing workforce.

-- 1. Require new developments to provide at least 12.5% Moderately Priced Dwelling Units (MPDUs), aligned with current county policy, unless applying the density bonus provisions of the Life Sciences Center Overlay Zone. - 2.
-Encourage public, private, nonprofit, philanthropic, and religious institution partners to expand housing affordability in infill and redevelopment. - 3.
+1. Require new developments to provide at least 12.5% Moderately Priced Dwelling Units (MPDUs), or other MPDU obligation as established by Code, aligned with current county policy., unless applying the density bonus provisions of the Life Sciences Center Overlay Zone.

+- 2. Encourage public, private, nonprofit, philanthropic, and religious institution partners to expand housing affordability in infill and redevelopment. - 3.
 Preserve existing naturally occurring affordable housing where possible, striving for no net loss of naturally occurring affordable housing in the event of redevelopment. - 4.
 When public properties are redeveloped with a residential component, provide a minimum of 30% MPDUs, with 15% affordable to households earning at the standard MPDU level of 65-70% or less of Area Median Income (AMI) and 15% affordable to households at or below 50% of Area Median Income (AMI). - 5.
-In the event of redevelopment, priority should be given to existing eligible residents for the units under market-affordable
+In the event of redevelopment, priority should be given to existing eligible residents for the units under market-affordable rental agreements.
+Property owners should coordinate with Department of Housing and Community Affairs (DHCA) to develop a relocation plan and tenants to ensure that eligible residents receive support and assistance to mitigate the impacts of temporary relocation.